cjerdonek/open-rcv/README.md

 [![Build Status](https://travis-ci.org/cjerdonek/open-rcv.svg?branch=master)](https://travis-ci.org/cjerdonek/open-rcv)

-OpenRCV is an open source software project for tallying ranked-choice voting elections.
-This includes election methods like instant runoff voting and the single transferable vote.
+OpenRCV is an open source software project for tallying ranked-choice voting elections like instant runoff voting and the single transferable vote.

-This software is licensed under a permissive open source license.
-See the [License](#license) section for details.
+It is distributed on [PyPI][openrcv-pypi] and licensed under a permissive open source license.
+See the [License](#license) section for details on the license.

 **Note: this software is not yet usable.**